blues/sparrow-reference-web-app/README.md

 yarn test:coverage
 ```

-Once the coverage report's been generated, you can also open it in the browser through VSCode typing:
+Once the coverage report's been generated, you can also open it in the browser via the command line by typing:

 ```bash
 open coverage/lcov-report/index.html